 The obvious mix of many smaller dealers gives this place a great atmosphere and you never know what you will find has been added to the mix since your last visit.
 It’s also nice to see this old theatre still full of life.

-With a cafe at the front, another small antique shop opposite, Gleebooks just down the road, the famous Blackheath Bakery around the corner, what’s not to love!
+With a popular cafe at the front, another small antique shop opposite, Gleebooks just down the road, the fantastic Day Gallery on the corner and the famous Blackheath Bakery close by what’s not to love!
 It’s well worth the trip up to Blackheath to have a rummage.